SaiskiFunctions/GraphWFC.rs/README.md

            ELSE:
             3. Add vertexIndex to OBSERVED.
         2. Find vertices connected to this.vertexIndex using the out_graph edges property.
+        2. For each connected vertex.
+            1. If vertex is not in OBSERVED:
-        3. For each connected vertex, push a PROPAGATE_ACTION to PROPAGATIONS.
+                1. push a PROPAGATE_ACTION to PROPAGATIONS
     10. GOTO 3.